 Bertha Mulvihill broke a rib while leaving the ship but managed to survive and marry her man.
 She remembered the cheers ringing out through when “two big green lights broke through the mist” the following morning.
 The rescue ship Carpathia had finally arrived.
 ‘We cheered and cheered’, she wrote.
 ‘Some cried but I just sat still and offered up a little prayer.’

 1,517 of the 2,223 passengers on board died in the tragedy.
-Not surprisingly the statistics favoured the first class of whom two-thirds survived, including Helen Churchill Candee and Margaret Tobin Brown, an Irish American known as thereafter as the “Unsinkable Molly Brown.”
+Not surprisingly the statistics favoured the first class of whom two-thirds survived, including Helen Churchill Candee and Margaret Tobin Brown, an Irish-American known as thereafter as the “Unsinkable Molly Brown.”
+(Molly’s roots were in Fermoy, County Cork, as per here).
 But many of the upper class men died including Dr. Minahan, Major Butt and Messrs.
 Astor, Stead, Hays and Millet.
 Nor did they ever find Eddie Colley of Corkagh.
 The “roly poly Irishman who laughed a lot but said little” turned 37 years old on the very day the ship sank.
 As it happens, my grandmother Noreen Colley, his niece, celebrated her second birthday at Corkagh that same day.

 The survival rate for 706 third class passengers was considerably smaller.
 Three-quarters of them perished, including fifty children and 74 of the 113 third classers who boarded at Queenstown.
 Five of the ten Irish who boarded at Southampton also died, bringing the total number of Irish-born Titanic victims to 79.
 Another tragedy was John Young, a soldier in the Connaught Rangers, who shot himself in the mistaken belief that his brother Francis had died in the sinking.